apurvdhadankar/DailyCodingPractice/Day4/readme.txt

 There are four subarrays with an equal number of 0s and 1s: [0, 1], [1, 0], [0, 1], [1, 0].
 -------------------------------------------------------------------------------------
 3. Rearrange the array in alternating positive and negative items

+Given an array having positive and negative numbers, our task is to arrange them in an alternate fashion such that every positive number is followed by a negative number and vice-versa maintaining the order of appearance.
+The number of positive and negative numbers need not to be equal.
+If there are more positive numbers then they have to appear at the end of the array , same condition for negative numbers also .

+Input:  arr[] = {1, 2, 3, -4, -1, 4}
+Output: arr[] = {-4, 1, -1, 2, 3, 4}

+Input:  arr[] = {-5, -2, 5, 2, 4, 7, 1, 8, 0, -8}
+Output: arr[] = {-5, 5, -2, 2, -8, 4, 7, 1, 8, 0}

 Input:
 An array of integers.